hugoh/gpm-playlistgen/README.rst

 This is a command-line tool to generate a set of standard playlists for Google Play Music libraries.

-It's currently in beta, and some knowledge of Python and comfort with the command line is required.
+Some knowledge of Python and comfort with the command line is required.
 Depending on interest, I will make it more user friendly.
 The author is using the tool and care is being taken not to make a mess in the library manipulated (I care about mine too), but USE AT YOUR OWN RISK.